juthilo/run-jekyll-on-windows/pt/README.md

 ## Instale o Ambiente Python ##

-If you want to use Pygments, which is a default Jekyll dependency, for syntax highlighting on Windows, you need to install Python, setuptools and pip.

 Se quiser usar Pygments, que é uma  dependência padrão Jekyll, para destacar a sintaxe no Windows, você precisa instalar Python, setuptools e pip.